 \subsubsection{Simulation validation.}

 We validate the performance of the simulator on a \textit{different} intervention policy than the simulator was trained on, by leveraging the fact that there was variability in the number of interventions given throughout the RCT.
 In particular, the average number of interventions given during the first half of the RCT was around double of that of the latter half (45.9 vs. 21.4), and this variation induces a change in the intervention assignment policy.
-Then, dividing the data into halves produces two datasets that are generated using effectively different intervention policies --- that is, the distribution of the observed states of patients are different between the two datasets.
+Then, dividing the data into halves produces two datasets that are generated using effectively different intervention policies.

 To validate the simulator, we use the method from \cref{s.learnf} to learn $f$ using the first dataset, and then validate its performance on the second dataset.
-Using this procedure, the AUCs on the second dataset for $f(s, 0)$ and $f(s, 1)$ were 0.918 and 0.745, respectively.
-We also check the calibration of both of these functions, by grouping the samples into bins based on their predicted probability of verifying the next day, and checking whether the true verification rate was the same.
+Using this procedure, the AUCs on the second dataset for $f(S, 0)$ and $f(S, 1)$ were 0.918 and 0.745, respectively.
+We also check the calibration of both of these functions, by grouping the samples into bins based on their predicted probability of verifying the next day, and checking whether their actual verification rates.

 We group the samples based on the simulated probability of verification into bins with a 10\% range, and we compute the expected calibration error (ECE) \citep{naeini2015obtaining}.
 For bin $i$, let $o_i$ be the true fraction of positive instances in bin $i$, $e_i$ be the mean of the predicted probabilities of the instances in bin $i$, and $N_i$ be the number of samples in bin $i$.
 Then, the ECE is defined as

 where $N$ is the total number of samples.
 The expected calibration error was 0.0066 for $f(S, 0)$ and 0.0308 for $f(S, 1)$.